School of the Americas Watch: Presente! litany

 The Presente! litany is a memorial litany in which the names of people killed in political repression (usually in Central and South America) are recited.
 This litany is used at the annual memorial service held at the gates of the School of the Americas in Columbus, Georgia, for those killed by graduates of the school.
 In Spanish, "Presente" means "here" or "present", when responding to a roll call.

 The tradition of reading names of those killed by politically repressive regimes has a long tradition in Latin America.
 At the funeral of Pablo Neruda on September 25, 1973 in Chile, Hernán Loyola reports that mourners responded with "Presente" (meaning "he/she (the victim) is here") to the shouting out of Neruda's name, as well as that of Salvador Allende, the recently deposed (and killed) president:

 Two days later Neruda's body was taken out of the ransacked house.
 Loyola recollected: "A considerable group of workers and students had gathered outside in the street, and I heard the first shouts: 'Comrade Pablo Neruda!' someone yelled and all the others answered: 'Present!'
 The cortege left in a defiant column (any massive demonstration was, of course, forbidden) ... and the column grew along the way.
 Arriving at the general Cemetery along the Avenida de la Paz, the funeral became an impressive popular protest, the first since September 11 ...
 I confess I was frozen with fear, because the people began singing the Internationale in a crescendo.
 Suddenly, I found that I had my fist in the air and was singing.
 Soldiers, armed to the teeth, surrounded the square opposite the cemetery and I sincerely believed that, in a matter of seconds, they would let off a round of machine-gun fire.
 When someone in a loud voice began to shout: 'Comrade Pablo Neruda!' we all answered 'Present!

-The US-backed dictatorship of Augusto Pinochet had begun two weeks earlier with the bombardment of the governmental palace, and would last for 17 years.
+The dictatorship of Augusto Pinochet had begun two weeks earlier with the bombardment of the governmental palace, and would last for 17 years.